aditokmoo/GroupCart/README.md

 ## **How to Use?** 🚀

-1. Create a group and invite your friends.
+1. Create a group and add your friends by their email.
 2. Add items to your shared shopping list.
 3. Let the AI bot analyze your list and suggest what you might have missed.
 4. Collaborate in real-time with friends and family for a seamless shopping experience!